-The procedure usually painful, ensuring that needle inserted into the epidermis and not in subcutaneously would reduce patient discomfort.
+The procedure is usually painful, ensuring that the needle is inserted into the epidermis and not into the subcutaneous to reduce patient discomfort.

-- Gather all the equipment needed and check the physician order
+- Gather all the equipment needed and check the physician’s order

-- Explain the procedure to patient, the purpose,site for injection and how he/she has to cooperate.
+- Explain the procedure to the patient, the purpose, the site for injection, and how he/she has to cooperate.

 - Wash hands and don disposable gloves

-- Position the patient and select the inner aspect of the forearm, upper chest or upper back beneath scapulae
+- Position the patient and select the inner aspect of the forearm, upper chest, or upper back beneath the scapulae

-- Cleanse the site with alcohol swab in circular motion moving outward.
+- Cleanse the site with an alcohol swab in a circular motion moving outward.
 Allow skin to dry.
 Keep cotton in the clean tray for reuse when taking out the needle.

-- Remove needle cap with the non-dominant hand by pulling it straight off.
+- Remove the needle cap with the non-dominant hand by pulling it straight off.

-- Use non-dominant hand to spread skin taut over injection site
+- Use the non-dominant hand to spread skin taut over the injection site.

-- Place needle almost flat against patient’s skin.
+- Place the needle almost flat against the patient’s skin.
 Insert 1/8- inch bevel up so that needle can be seen through the skin.

-- Withdraw needle quickly in the same angle as it was inserted
+- Withdraw the needle quickly at the same angle as it was inserted

 - Do not recap the needle.
-Discard syringe and needle in to appropriate receptacle
+Discard the syringe and needle into the appropriate receptacle

-- Draw circle using blue/black pen around injection site.
-Write date and time of administration of medication.
+- Draw a circle using a blue/black pen around the injection site.
+Write the date and time of administration of medication.

-- Check the reaction within a specified interval of time, usually it depends from the hospital protocols.
+- Check the reaction within a specified interval of time; usually, it depends on the hospital protocols.

 Important points to remember

-- The redness wheal formation within 10-15 minutes is usually a sign of positive test reaction
+- The redness wheal formation within 10-15 minutes is usually a sign of a positive test reaction.

-- Patient should watch for at least 30 minutes for sign of allergy reaction.
+- The patient should watch for at least 30 minutes for signs of allergy reactions.